 Winter (December-February): Temperatures typically range from -5°C to 0°C (23°F to 32°F).
 Snowfall is common, often blanketing the city in a scenic white.
 Humidity levels remain high, making the chill feel more intense.
 Dress warmly for this season.

 Spring (March-May): Temperatures gradually climb from 0°C to 59°F (32°F to 59°F).
-Snowfall is moderate, with a variety of rain and occasional late snow in The third month of the year.
-May frequently brings pleasant, pleasant weather, signaling the arrival of warmer days.
+Precipitation is moderate, containing a mix of rain and occasional late snow in The third month of the year.
+May usually results in pleasant, pleasant weather, signaling the arrival of warmer days.

 Summer (June-August): Average temperatures range from 15°C to 25°C (59°F to 77°F), sometimes exceeding 30°C (86°F).
 This period sees the most rainfall, often in the form of short, heavy thunderstorms.
 Humidity is moderate to high, contributing to warm, sometimes muggy, conditions.

-Autumn (September-November): It gets colder from 15°C to 0°C (59°F to 32°F).
+Autumn (September-November): Temperatures drop from 15°C to 0°C (59°F to 32°F).
 Rainfall increases, and days grow shorter and often overcast.
-October has beautiful autumn foliage before the colder, darker days of November.
+October has beautiful autumn foliage prior to the colder, darker days of November.

 City alive, larger crowds